 Authorized management representatives with a legitimate business need; supervisors in the employee’s chain of command; and Human Resources, Budget and Payroll Services representatives may access employees’ personnel files.
 A record will be kept with the file of the names of persons who have reviewed the file other than Human Resources, Budget and Payroll Services personnel.

 Employees and the Union may request copies of documents from official personnel files as part of a review of the file under this Section.
-The University will charge for copy requests of greater than fourteen (14) pages at a rate determined in accord with the Public Records Act.
+The University may charge for copy requests of greater than fourteen (14) pages at a rate determined in accord with the Public Records Act.

 Employee-Supplied Information.
 Materials placed in an employee’s personnel file regarding performance or discipline will first be provided to the employee.
 Employees who challenge or dispute material included in their personnel file, including the content of performance evaluations, may provide responsive material for inclusion in their file.
 Employees may also place information relating to their performance or qualification in their personnel file to document performance improvement or special achievement.